ags2121/iTunesStoreClone/README.md

 stars and price.
 <li> The results are sorted by star rating and organized into sections (i.e. the
 first section 5 stars, the second 4 starts, etc.)
-<li> Tapping on the collection view cell presenting a modal view controller that
+<li> Tapping on a collection view cell presents a modal view controller that
 contains the app details, including the app description.
-There's a “Buy” button that redirects users to the app store, and a “Favorite” button that allows the user to save the app to a favorites list.
+There's also “Buy” button that redirects users to the app store, and a “Favorite” button that allows the user to save the app to a favorites list.
 <li> Uses NSCache to store previous queries results and tests before hitting the
 iTunes server.
 Also uses NSCache to cache thumbnail images.